-The Garden Isle is known for its diverse microclimates and stunning landscapes.
+Kauai is known for its diverse microclimates and stunning landscapes.
 From dusty red-rock desert canyons to the postcard-perfect Na Pali Coast, endless outdoor adventure awaits.
-Every day road trip to a different part of the island, stopping at roadside takeout counters for plate lunches and wandering around tiny surfing towns in search of shaved ice.
-Best of all, do as the locals do and learn how to slow down and embrace island time.
-Here’s a 3-day Kauai itinerary that will allow you to see the highlights of this magical island.
+I love this Hawaiian island because in comparison to bustling Oahu and tourist-friendly Maui, Kauai is a lot more quieter and nature-oriented.
+Every day you can road trip to a different part of the island, stopping at roadside takeout counters for plate lunches.
+You can wander around tiny surf towns in search of shaved ice and the best beaches in Kauai.
+Best of all, do as the locals do and learn how to slow way down and embrace island time.
+Here’s a Kauai itinerary for 4 days that will allow you to see the highlights of this magical island.

 Where To Stay In Kauai